 7. Body of the session.

-8. Review intention to evaluate the extent to which the turn person completed his/her intention for the session.
+8. Review intention to evaluate the extent to which the turn person completed her intention for the session.
 Explain ahead of time that the intention may or may not be competed in the session.
 I will do everything I can to support completing the session.
-However, sometimes an intention has so many layers or is so broad that a turn person will complete some percentage of his/her intention.
-When a person does not complete his/her intention I state what I think they completed and what they have yet to do.
-I also make recommendations as to what they might do as they continue to work on this intention.
+However, sometimes an intention has so many layers or is so broad that a turn person will complete some percentage of her intention.
+When a person does not complete her intention, I state what I think she completed and what she has yet to do.
+I also make recommendations as to what she might do as she continues to work on this intention.

 9. Shift to sharing.
-During this part the surround participants share differentiation, ‘I’ statements as to how they were touch by the turn person’s presence and their work.
+During this part the surround participants share differentiation, ‘I’ statements as to how they were touched by the turn person’s presence and her work.

 When these nine steps are completed the session is complete.